 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

-Electroencephalogram (EEG) and Electrocardiogram (ECG) Electrodes Implantation and Respiration Monitoring
+Implanting Electroencephalogram (EEG) and Electrocardiogram (ECG) Electrodes and Attaching Respiratory Monitors

 Begin by connecting the computer to an amplifier with 64-pin headbox [1].
 To make every 8th pin on the headbox a reference, set the Reference Electrode to Independent [2].